HaoboGu/NTC/doc/Technical Details.md

-# Technical document for NTC
+# Technical documentation for NTC

 This document contains technical details of OCR post-correction system NTC.
 This document is developed for the people who want to know the implementation details or do future developments based on this project.